 Working on board is not easy.
-That’s why I alwayspay attention on how to spend my hard-earned dollars.
+That’s why I always pay attention to how to spend my hard-earned dollars.
 This includes watching out for exchange rate opportunities.

-About three months ago, the exchange rate for dollar to peso was about 49.XX for every dollar.
-This is quite bigger than the previous years which reaches from around Php 46.XX.
+About three months ago, the exchange rate for the dollar to the peso was about 55.XX for every dollar.
+This is quite bigger than the previous years which plays at around Php 50.XX.

 For OFWs including seafarers, this is a great deal.
 We receive more Peso with the same amount of dollars that we are paid for our hard work.
 This means more spending power for our families and dreams.

-But before you cash in your hard-earned Dollars into Peso, take a moment to reflect if this will impact you in a positive way.
+But before you cash in your hard-earned Dollars into Peso, take a moment to reflect on how this will impact you in a positive way.

 Remember, more money doesn’t solve your problems but financial education does.
-If you keep a wise approach on your finances, you may never have to work away from your family again.
+If you keep a wise approach to your finances, you may never have to work away from your family again.

-Keep in mind that this currency “high” is just temporary which may go up a few more Peso or decrease and go back to Php 49.XX or less.
-There is much complication discussing about that so let’s not dig more of that stuff.
+Stencil this in your mind that this currency “high” is just temporary, and may go up a few more pesos or decrease and go back to Php 49.XX or less.
+There is much complication discussing about that so let’s not dig more into that stuff.

 Comparison

-A few of my friends way back 2009 own a dollar account as their secondary allotment.
-They take out some amounts from their salary which is enough for their monthly needs and leave the rest in the bank.
+A few of my friends way back in 2009 own a dollar account as their secondary allotment.
+They take out some amounts from their salary which is enough for their monthly needs and leave the rest in the bank to bear interest.

 During that time, the exchange rate was around Php 46.XX per dollar.
 So imagine if they saved USD300.00 every month during their 9-month contract.
-How much would they have now?
+How much would they have after 8 years?

 That’s how some people make money by sitting!